beboyle/mapFns/mapFns.md

 The id needs to be unique, so to handle larger volumes of plotting, the id specified can be made unique by adding a timestamp plus a random number to it.
 This can be suppressed by the "unique" option.
 #### coords
-A single point as a 2-element array [lng,lat], or an array of points such as [ [lng0,lat0], [lng1,lat1], ...  ]
+A single point as a 2-element array [lng,lat], or an array of points such as [ [lng0,lat0], [lng1,lat1], [lng2,lat2], ...  ]
 #### options
-An object with properties that dictate layout and paint properties of the plotted item.
+An object that defines layout and paint properties of the plotted item.